Jaluus/PaperTrail/blog_post/readme.md

         )
 ```

 Note that in above code we exclude the links that appear in training through `exclude_user_id_to_ground_truth_indices`.
-See the full code for more details
+See the full code for more details.

 ## Results